carbon-language/carbon-lang/llvm/docs/Statepoints.rst

    loads, merely loads of a particular type (in the original source language), or none at all.

 #.
-Analogously, a store barrier is a code fragement that runs
+Analogously, a store barrier is a code fragment that runs
    immediately before the machine store instruction, but after the computation of the value stored.
 The most common use of a store barrier is to update a 'card table' in a generational garbage